-- 7. Agency staff plays an important role in producing the agency's analyses.
+- 9.7.
+Agency staff plays an important role in producing the agency's analyses.
 When possible, agency staff should be afforded some form of consensual authorship right for reports or analyses to which they contribute in a significant way.
-If authorship rights are not possible, attribution should be provided to individual agency staff for their contributions. - 8.
+If authorship rights are not possible, attribution should be provided to individual agency staff for their contributions. - 40.8.
 Agencies should have widely publicized, written policies that allow agency staff to dissent or express their non-concurrence on a technical analysis to which they contributed.
 Such dissenting staff members should be protected from reprisals.
-Any staff member's dissent or non-concurrence should be made part of the public record at the agency staff member's request. - 9.
-An agency's scientific analysis should be reviewed by other experts or subject to some mechanism of quality control, even if this oversight occurs wholly inside the agency.
+Any staff member's dissent or non-concurrence should be made part of the public record at the agency staff member's request. - 11.9.
+Consistent with President Obama's directive, aAn agency's scientific analysis should be reviewed by other experts or subject to some mechanism of quality control, even if this oversight occurs wholly inside the agency.
+Agencies should not be impeded in their utilization of this expert peer review.
+Additionally and when possible, agencies

-&lt;sup>15 See Obama Memorandum, supra note 2, at 1 (directing that "[w]hen scientific or technological information is considered in policy decisions, the information should be subject to well-established scientific processes, including peer review where appropriate, and each agency should appropriately and accurately reflect that information in complying with and applying relevant statutory standards"); Holdren
+19 See Obama Memorandum, supra note 2, at 1 (directing that "[w]hen scientific or technological information is considered in policy decisions, the information should be subject to well-established scientific processes, including peer review where appropriate, and each agency should appropriately and accurately reflect that information in complying with and applying relevant statutory standards"); Holdren Memorandum, supra note 4, at 1-2 (agencies should develop policies that ensure "that data and research used to support policy decisions undergo independent peer review by qualified experts, where feasible and appropriate, and consistent with law"); see also Administrative Conference of the United States, Recommendation 2011-7 (recommending rescission of a cap on the number of discretionary advisory committees an agency may form).